On the asymptotic profile of solutions to semilinear damped wave equations with critical nonlinearities: Introduction

 On the other hand, $\mu$ satisfies the non-Dini condition if (\ref{Condition1.1.1}) does not hold, i.e., if

 \end{definition} Extending the work \cite{EbeGirRei2020}, Girardi \cite{Girardi2024} showed that the results obtained in \cite{EbeGirRei2020} can be generalized to more general semilinear evolution models with the Fujita-type critical exponent; in particular, the critical behavior of nonlinearity is still described by the Dini condition (\ref{Condition1.1.1}).
 From this, they extended the global existence result of (\ref{Main.Eq.1}) to the case $n=3$ by using the estimates of Nishihara in \cite{Nishihara2003}.
 Continuing with this topic, Dao-Reissig \cite{AnhRei2021} studied for semilinear damped wave systems, while the papers of Chen-Girardi \cite{ChenGirardi2025} and Dao-Son \cite{DaoSon2025} investigated it in the framework of evolution equations.
 They also proved that, under the condition (\ref{Condition1.1.1}), these problems admit a unique global (in time) solution for small data.
 However, their assumptions on the spatial dimension are rather restrictive, since they are constrained by tools from harmonic analysis.
-Therefore, our first main goal in this paper not only extends the global existence property of (\ref{Main.Eq.1}) to dimensions $1 \leq n \leq 4$ under condition (\ref{Condition1.1.1}) by applying the linear estimates obtained in \cite{Ikeda2019} , but also provides a new approach to relax the dimensional restrictions in \cite{AnhRei2021, DaoSon2025, ChenGirardi2025}.
+In addition, the readers may refer to paper \cite{ChenReissig2024} for the semilinear classical wave equations.
+Our first main goal in this paper extends the global existence property of (\ref{Main.Eq.1}) to dimensions $1 \leq n \leq 4$ under condition (\ref{Condition1.1.1}) by applying the linear estimates obtained in \cite{Ikeda2019}.
 Next, our second main objective is to determine the asymptotic behavior of global (in time) solutions to (\ref{Main.Eq.1}) in spatial dimensions $1 \leq n \leq 4$.
 More specifically, we show that the behavior of the solution at $t \to \infty$ is identified by the Gauss kernel under the Dini condition (\ref{Condition1.1.1}) for the global existence